jcyuan06/Kcalbeloh-System/README.md

    * Graphics: 1-2 GB VRAM
 ### Install via CKAN (Recommended)
    It's easier and less possible to have installation mistakes to install Kcalbeloh System via [CKAN](https://forum.kerbalspaceprogram.com/index.php?/topic/197082-ckan-the-comprehensive-kerbal-archive-network-v1320-kepler-ksp-2-support/).
    Please notice that only stable versions are posted on CKAN.
-If you want to download the test versions, you still need to install manually.
+If you want to download the test versions, you still need to install them manually.
 ### Install Manually
 1. **Install Kcalbeloh System**
    * If you have an older version of the Kcalbeloh System installed, please completely delete it before proceeding with the new version.
    * Download `Kcalbeloh-System-(v1.x.x).zip` from one of the sources:
       - [GitHub](https://github.com/jcyuan06/Kcalbeloh-System/releases)
       - [百度网盘](https://pan.baidu.com/s/16RmGATxNw7G7VKPJ-uHRxg?pwd=plc0) (for Chinese players)
-   * Extract the zip file and put all the three folders in `/GameData` (`000_NiakoUtils`, `KcalbelohSystem` and `KopernicusExpansion`) to your `[KSP installation folder]/GameData/` folder.
+   * Extract the zip file and put all three folders in `/GameData` (`000_NiakoUtils`, `KcalbelohSystem` and `KopernicusExpansion`) to your `[KSP installation folder]/GameData/` folder.
    * Do **NOT** download `KcalbelohExtras.zip` unless you know what it is used for.
 2. **Install Dependencies**
    * [**Kopernicus**](https://forum.kerbalspaceprogram.com/index.php?/topic/200143-181-1122-kopernicus-stable-branch-last-updated-november-25th-2021/): for creating custom celestial bodies.
-   * [**Singularity**](https://forum.kerbalspaceprogram.com/index.php?/topic/193709-wip18x-112x-singularity-black-hole-shaders/#comment-3782330): for blackhole and wormhole shaders.
+   * [**Singularity**](https://spacedock.info/mod/2420/Singularity): for blackhole and wormhole shaders.
    * [**KSPCommunityFixes**](https://forum.kerbalspaceprogram.com/index.php?/topic/204002-18-112-kspcommunityfixes-bugfixes-and-qol-tweaks/): for bug fixes.
 3. **Install Visuals**
 The planet pack works fine without visual mods, but it will lose a large part of its aesthetic.